782618297/io_scene_scs/Prefab-Locators.md

 ## Sign

-Sign locator is exactly what names says: locator for placing signs on prefabs.
+Sign locator is exactly what names says: locator for placing signs or any kind of static object (lamps, trash bins, etc.) on prefabs.
 With assigning "Sign Model" property from Sign Library it is decided which sign will appear on the place of locator in the game.

 > NOTE: If you are not able to assign any sign to "Sign Model" property, make sure your Sign Library path is properly set.